 [April 18th 2017]

-Its first publication was in Schoolboy Lyrics in Lahore in 1881, in an edition of around fifty arranged by his mother shortly before Rudyard's arrival in the city at the age of sixteen, to work as a journalist.
+Its first publication was in Schoolboy Lyrics in Lahore in 1881, in an edition of around fifty arranged by his mother the year before Rudyard's arrival in the city at the age of sixteen, to work as a journalist.
 It is listed in ORG as No 33.

 A group of souls is waiting aimlessly on the banks of the Styx to pass over to the underworld.
 It is a fearsome experience, they cannot communicate with one another, mouths move and no sounds are heard, there is little sense of anything happening, and all around are crumbling banks of mud and hideous slimy monsters.
 The young Kipling must have taken much pleasure in describing the horrors of the scene.